As a Catholic Sixth Form College we strive to be a centre of educational excellence for the community built on faith, respect and trust.

 What our Students say about RE at Newman

-The chaplaincy team lives out the college mission to value each individual as a unique person, made in the image and likeness of God and worthy of the utmost respect.
+The chaplaincy team lives out the College mission to value each individual as a unique person, made in the image and likeness of God and worthy of the utmost respect.
 We are there for our whole community in times of joy and sorrow, to provide a listening ear and support when needed.
 Working alongside the College pastoral team, our chaplains help to support individuals coping with the stresses of daily life, and those faced with particular challenges, such as bereavement, ill health and loss.

 The comfortable chaplaincy room is open to all.
 Students are welcome to drop in to relax, meet with friends, discuss, and debate issues or participate in an organised activity.
 You don’t have to be religious to join in, but we provide a variety of opportunities for prayer and liturgy.
 We create space for faith, so that God is accessible, and we walk alongside each member of our community wherever they are on their journey.